lnis-uofu/OpenFPGA/tutorials/building.md

 If all these dependancies are not installed in your machine you can choose to use a Docker (docker tool need to be installed).
 To ease customer first experience a Dockerfile is provided in OpenFPGA folder.
 It can be build using the commands:
 - docker build . -t open_fpga
-- docker run -it --rm -v $PWD:/localfile -w="/localfile/OpenFPGA/vpr7_x2p/vpr" open_fpga bash
+- docker run -it --rm -v $PWD:/localfile/OpenFPGA -w="/localfile/OpenFPGA" open_fpga bash<br />
 [*docker download link*](https://www.docker.com/products/docker-desktop)

 ## Building